 The internet is a wonderful place to make money.
 The opportunities are endless and can be tailored to suit your skills and interests.
 There are many ways to earn extra cash on the side, but blogging may just be one of the most lucrative ways that you can do so from home.

-Blogging allows you to write about virtually anything under the sun – your favorite hobby, travel, fashion, food, politics – all of which could potentially attract advertisers who want their products displayed on your blog's pages!
+Blogging allows you to write about virtually anything under the sun – your favourite hobby, travel, fashion, food, and politics – all of which could potentially attract advertisers who want their products displayed on your blog’s pages!